teranixbq/KodeSite/content/_index.md

 ---
 title: Hanief Fathul Bahri Ahmad
-subtitle: Minimal blog/portfolio theme with a focus on content creation and SEO best practices.
-An ideal choice for technical users jump-starting a personal brand.
+subtitle: Being a back-end developer is an interesting role, working behind the scenes as a bridge to connections. let's explore everything from here 🚀
-seo_title: Hugo Liftoff | Hugo theme for creators
+seo_title: Hanief FBA | Backend Developer

 primary_cta_page: "about"
 secondary_cta_page: "projects"